robertlarkins/preferred-development-practices/Practices/Naming.md

   - _can_, future tense
   - _has_, past tense, eg: `HasBeen...`;

+- Acceptable Method names:
+  - _Contains_, this is used to ascertain if the object contains the provided object. .Net has this on `List`, NodaTime has this on `Interval`.

 - Acceptable, though need to be checked
   - _was_ [link](https://softwareengineering.stackexchange.com/questions/232213/should-i-always-use-is-as-prefix-for-boolean-variables)
     - was is the past tense of _is_, but should it be used?